masbog/CUTransit/README.md

 The application consists of four tabs: Stops, Trip Planner, Bookmarks, and Routes.
 The following are their class names and what they typically contain in their navigation stacks.

-1. `StopsController` > `StopInfoController` > `StopController` > `DepartureController`
+1. `StopsController` > `StopController` > `DepartureController`
 2. `PlannerController` > `ItineraryController`
 3. `BookmarksController` > `StopController`
 4. `RoutesController` > `RouteController`

-In the first tab, a typical workflow is that the user finds a stop on the map, taps the stop to go to the information page (`StopInfoController`), and then selects "Departures" to see incoming buses (`StopController`).
+In the first tab, a typical workflow is that the user finds a bus stop on the map, taps the bus stop to go to the information page (`StopController`), and then selects the "Departures" tab to see incoming buses.
 The user can then tap a bus's name to see its current location on a map (`DepartureController`).

-## To-dos
+## To-do

-1. Combine `StopInfoController` and `StopController` into one page.
-Currently, the only way to get to the `StopInfoController` page is to find a stop on a map in the first tab and tap the details button.
-We cannot get to the `StopInfoController` page from the bookmarks tab.
-2. Update the routes database.
+* Update the routes database.
 The routes information is extracted manually from CUMTD's [maps & schedules book PDF](http://www.cumtd.com/content/pdfs/MTD_MnS_Book_Complete.pdf).
 The current data in the app are out of date.
 It would be much better if we could automate the process.

 ## License